mpewsey/Aycblok/README.md

 The aim of the puzzles is for a player character to slide all push blocks onto a goal tile.
 Once pushed, the push blocks slide until they are stopped by an obstacle: either a permanent stop block, a break block that is removed when hit, or another push block.
 The player can move freely within non-obstacle or non-player void tiles and must be positioned directly next to a push block in order to push it in one of the cardinal directions.
 A push block is assumed to disappear when it is pushed onto a goal tile.
 The puzzle is complete when all push blocks have been pushed onto goal tiles.

-The following is a move-by-move report as acquired for one such generated puzzle:
+The following is a move-by-move report as generated for one such puzzle:

 ```
 Start board:         Move 1:              Move 2:              Key: